charleyan/Werewolf/README.md

 wikihow.com/Play-Werewolf-(Party-Game)

 Role Distribution takes place before the game starts.
-After the roles are distributed, night and day become the cycle.
+After the roles are distributed, night and day become the regular cycle of the game.

 Night occurs when the Narrator tells everyone to close their eyes.
 Certain characters have special abilities that need to be activiated during the night in secret.
 For example, the werewolves must point to who they want to kill that night while the other roles close their eyes.